Al Unser, a four-time winner of Indianapolis 500, dies at 82

 Unser won three Indy car national championships over his career and 39 victories— sixth on the all-time list.

 He and son Al Jr. were the first father-son pairing at Indianapolis, and in 1985 they battled one another for the CART championship.
 A pass in the closing laps of the race gave Unser a fourth-place finish in the season finale at Miami’s Tamiami Park road course, and it was enough for him to beat Al Jr. for the championship by a single point.
 He fought back tears while describing the “empty feeling” of defeating his son.

 Unser also ran five NASCAR races in his career, finishing fourth in the 1968 Daytona 500.
 He earned three top-10 finishes in NASCAR.
 He also won three times in the International Race of Champions, an all-star series that pitted the top drivers from various disciplines against each other.

-In 1978, Unser won the Indy car “Triple Crown” by winning all three of of the 500-mile races on the schedule, which included stops at Pocono Raceway and in Ontario, California.
+Unser won the Indy car “Triple Crown” by winning all three of of the 500-mile races on the 1978 schedule, which included stops at Pocono Raceway and in Ontario, California.
 He’s the only driver in history to win all three of those races in the same season.

 The Unser family combined for a record nine wins in the Indy 500; Al Jr. won the Indy 500 twice — in 1992 and 1994.
 Coincidentally, Al Unser, Al Unser Jr. and Bobby Unser all won their final Indy 500s driving for Roger Penske.
+Castroneves won his first three Indy 500’s driving for Penske.

 Unser earlier this year was at Indianapolis Motor Speedway to welcome Helio Castroneves as the newest member of the four-time winners club.
 Unser achieved the feat after A.J.
 Foyt, and Rick Mears won his fourth in 1991.
 Castroneves won in May to become the first new member in 30 years.